inmanta/inmanta-core/docs/model_developers/developer_getting_started.rst

 Working on an Existing Module
 =============================

 Modules that you want to work on, have to be add to your Inmanta project using the following command.
 This command also installs the module into the project.

 .. code-block:: bash

-    inmanta modules add <module-name>
+    inmanta module add <module-name>

 When starting to work on an existing module, it is recommended to check the ``readme.md`` file that comes with the module to see the instructions on how to install and use them.